 Older homes have a very distinctive look and feel and some people prefer to invest in older properties, rather than in a newer one.
 These homes have an old world charm and offer great value too.
 But most of these homes also have older installations and some basic upgrades and improvements can give them a new lease of life.

-While most property owners do get the house painted, add new features and furniture etc. very few consider getting the electrical installations upgraded before they move in.
+While most property owners do get the house painted, add new features and furniture etc. very few consider getting the before they move in.
 The fact is that older electrical systems (about 20+ years old) are unable to keep up with the power demands of current day electrical appliances.
 This eventually strains the systems and can cause problems like arcing and consistent circuit breaker tripping etc.

 Here, we take a look at some of the electrical hazards in older homes and how to fix them: